billgraziano/xelogstash/README.md

 ### Release 1.7.5

-* Availability Groups are captured in `mssql_ag` and Listeners in `mssql_ag_listener`.
+* Capture Availability Groups in `mssql_ag` and Listeners in `mssql_ag_listener`.
 These are both multi-value fields.
-* Can specify fields to be upper or lower case.
+* Fields can be upper or lower case.
 Use the `lowercase=["fld1", "fld2"]` to list the fields that should be lower case.
 Use `uppercase` for uppercase.
 * `hadr_trace_message` events populate the `xe_description` field
+* Update license to Internal Use Only license

 ### Release 1.7.4

-* Fixed bug that didn't handle adds, moves, etc. in `sqlxewriter_sources.toml` files
+* Fix bug that didn't handle adds, moves, etc. in `sqlxewriter_sources.toml` files
-* Added support for `attention` events
+* Add support for `attention` events
-* Updated dependencies
+* Update dependencies
 * WSL2 doesn't allow connections to local SQL Server instances (easily).
-Because I can't test the Linux version I'm not going to release the binaries.
-If you are running on Linux, you can [build your own executable](#building).
+Since the Linux version can't be fully tested, this doesn't include the binaries.
+If you are running on Linux, you will have to [build your own executable](#building).

 ### Release 1.7.1

 * Add `xe_category` field.
 This defaults to the event name but groups similar events together.
 For example, all SQL events are in `tsql`, all HADR events are in `hadr`, `deadlock`, etc.  This should make it easier to filter events.
 * Better handle errors when the state file is all NULLs
 * Upgrade GO to 1.16.5
-* Improve assorted logging messages
+* Improve logging messages
 * Big rewrite of logstash sink to improve reliability in the face of disappearing or non-responsive logstash servers
 * Retire TLS 1.1 if connecting to Elastic over HTTPS
 * Add support for `server_name_override` and `domain_name_override` in sources.
 See below for details.